 If you are prevented from completing this course within the prescribed amount of time for reasons that are beyond your control, it is possible to have the grade deferred with the concurrence of the instructor, following Penn State Deferred Grade Policy 48-40.
 To seek a deferred grade, you must submit a written request (by e-mail or U.S. post) to the instructor describing the reason(s) for the request.
 Non-emergency permission for filing a deferred grade must be requested before the beginning of the final examination period.
 It is up to the instructor to determine whether or not you will be permitted to receive a deferred grade.
 If permission is granted, you will work with the instructor to establish a communication plan and a clear schedule for completion within policy.
 If, for any reason, the coursework for the deferred grade is not complete by the assigned time, a grade of "F" will be automatically entered on your transcript.

-In the event that I'm not able to attend class, I will send out an annoucement for what the plan will be.
+In the event that I'm not able to attend class, I will announce for what the plan will be.
 This may include having a guest speaker/instructor (a substitute), for work time (independent or in groups), or cancel the session.
 Such information will be announced as needed via PSU email/Canvas.

 The syllabus for this course (and all other course syllabi) does not constitute a legal contract.
 Further, I intend for this syllabus to change to reflect the decisions we make as a community on several areas listed above as well as adapting to our needs throughout the semester.
 Changes to the syllabus will be announced in class and updated here.